 Abstract:

-The identification and traceability of Apocynum venetum have long been plagued by two major problems.
-First, Apocynum venetum is extremely similar in appearance and infrared spectrum to flax and other fiber plants, leading to insufficient discrimination by traditional methods.
-Second, the processing process significantly alters the material composition of Apocynum venetum, causing interference in traceability.
-This study takes Apocynum venetum products at different processing stages as the research object, with flax as the control sample, and uses an elemental analyzer-isotope ratio mass spectrometer (EA-IRMS) to accurately determine their carbon stable isotopes (
+The identification and traceability of Apocynum venetum have long been hampered by two major problems.
+First, Apocynum venetum’s appearance and infrared spectrum is extremely similar to those of flax and other fiber plants, leading to insufficient discrimination by traditional methods.
+Second, the processing significantly alters the material composition of Apocynum venetum, causing interference in traceability.
+This study investigated Apocynum venetum products at different processing stages, with flax as the control sample, and uses an elemental analyzer-isotope ratio mass spectrometer (EA-IRMS) to accurately determine their carbon stable isotopes ratio (

-δ13C), hydrogen stable isotopes (
+δ13C), hydrogen stable isotopes ratio (

 δD

-), and oxygen stable isotopes (
+), and oxygen stable isotopes ratio (